acdlite/flummox/docs/api/Flux.md

     this.createActions('messages', MessageActions);

     // Extra arguments are sent to the store's constructor.
 Here, we're
-    // padding a reference to this flux instance this.createStore('messages', MessageStore, this);
+    // passing a reference to this Flux instance this.createStore('messages', MessageStore, this);
   }
 }